Saraakallio

 The Runes in Finland and Karelia

-As we saw above, Unto Salo hypothesises that the proto-Kalevalaic song form, developed by the Comb Ceramic cultures of Latvia, Lithuania and Estonia, was carried to Finland by the Corded Ware culture.
+As we saw above, Unto Salo hypothesises that the proto-Kalevalaic song form, developed by Proto-Finnic peoples of what I identify as the Comb Ceramic cultures of Latvia, Lithuania and Estonia, was carried to Finland by the Corded Ware culture.
 There, the Corded Ware culture and the song form were absorbed into the Late Neolithic Kiukainen culture, also a shamanic Comb Ceramic culture.

 Subsequently, Salo says, “Early Kaleva poetry in Finland survived and developed in the zone of the Kiukainen culture, on the coast from Viipuri to Ähtävä”.
 (5) This zone is indicated in pink on the map above.